Royals vs. Twins Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has recorded 25 hits with three doubles, two triples, four home runs and six walks.
-He has driven in nine runs with five stolen bases.
+- Bobby Witt Jr. has four doubles, two triples, four home runs, six walks and 10 RBI (26 total hits).
+He has swiped six bases.

 Witt Jr. Recent Games